pawl/awesome-etl/README.md

 ## Cloud Services
 * [Alterxy](http://www.alteryx.com/) - Cloud ETL tool with an interface similar to GUI ETL tools.
-* [Amazon Data Pipeline](https://aws.amazon.com/datapipeline/) - "a web service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premise data sources, at specified intervals."
+* [AWS Data Pipeline](https://aws.amazon.com/datapipeline/) - "a web service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premise data sources, at specified intervals."
+* [AWS Glue](https://aws.amazon.com/glue/) - AWS Glue generates the code (using Python and Spark) to execute your data transformations and data loading processes.
-* [Amazon SWF](https://aws.amazon.com/swf/) - "helps developers build, run, and scale background jobs that have parallel or sequential steps.
+* [Amazon Simple Workflow Service (SWF)](https://aws.amazon.com/swf/) - "helps developers build, run, and scale background jobs that have parallel or sequential steps.
 You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the Cloud."
 * [AWS Batch](https://aws.amazon.com/batch/) - Allows executing jobs as containerized applications running on Amazon ECS.
 Also includes features for dynamically bidding for Spot Instances, integration with existing workflow engines, scheduling, monitoring, dependency modeling, and dynamic scaling/provisioning based on amount of work.
 * [Google Dataflow](https://cloud.google.com/dataflow/what-is-google-cloud-dataflow) - "Google Cloud Dataflow provides a simple, powerful model for building both batch and streaming parallel data processing pipelines."
 * [Snaplogic](http://www.snaplogic.com/) - "a self-upgrading, elastic execution grid that streams data between applications, databases, files, social and big data sources."